Multiband linear cellular automata and endomorphisms of algebraic vector groups: Introduction

 \end{introremark}

 The other objects we consider are the following. \begin{introdef} We let $\Ga$ denote the additive algebraic group, so for a field $K$, $\Ga(K)$ is the additive group of $K$.
 An algebraic group of the form $\Ga^r$ is called a \emph{vector group} (a particular example of a unipotent algebraic group); its $K$-points form an $r$-dimensional $K$-vector space, and we denote them as \emph{column} vectors.
-Let $F$ denote the Frobenius operator of raising to the power $p$.
-We say an endomorphism of $\Ga^r$ is \emph{defined over $\Fp$} if it commutes with the Frobenius. \end{introdef}
+If $K=\overline \Fp$, let $F$ denote the Frobenius operator of raising to the power $p$ (applied to elements of $\overline \Fp$ or to all coordinates of an element of $\Ga^r(\overline \Fp)$).
+We say that an endomorphism of $\Ga^r$ is \emph{defined over $\Fp$} if it commutes with the Frobenius operator $F\colon \Ga^r(\overline \Fp)\to \Ga^r(\overline \Fp)$. \end{introdef}